 You'll know it's real love because the world will shift into focus.
 The colors around you will become brighter, and you might feel dizzy from the sudden clarity you have about the world.
 Like when you're looking at two little pink lines on a at five in the morning.
 Your breath catches, and you run to wake your partner up.

 You'll know it's real love when time becomes everything and nothing.
 When 28 hours of labor and three hours of pushing suddenly dissolves into the moment the nurse says, “I see his head.
 Your baby is almost here!"
 Every part of you snaps to attention, and the only thing you can think is, I can't wait to meet you.

-You’ll know it’s real love because even when your body is tired when your brain is begging for sleep, and you wonder exactly why you made the choices you did that now leave you feeling so disassembled and alien, your 6-week old will flash a crooked smile, and you’ll think, This is everything.
-This is my ‘why.’
+You'll know it's real love because even when your body is tired and your brain is begging for sleep, and you wonder exactly why you made the choices you did that now leave you feeling so disassembled and alien, your 6-week old will flash a crooked smile, and you'll think, This is everything.
+This is my 'why.'

 It transforms you at that moment and other smaller and larger ones throughout your lifetime.
 Who you will be and the choices you'll make before love and after love will be very different.
 Because THIS is real love.

 What I want to tell my children is this: don't be afraid to let real love in.

 Yes, it arrives with the possibility of pain.
 Yes, it requires a commitment—demanding you give all of you, with no holding back.
 It requires compromise and grace and facing the unknown.
 It requires work and communication and sacrifice and empathy.

 A life of love is unquantifiable in its riches.